Acoustic fundamentals

 A decibel is a logarithmic measure of sound pressure or sound power levels.
 It is based on the threshold of human hearing.
 As a result, 0 dB is the quietist environment a human can perceive.
 On the other extreme, 130 dB is the loudest sound a human can hear without experiencing immediate physical pain.
 Since it is a logarithmic scale, every 3 dB increase in sound level requires twice the amount of sound power or sound pressure to produce.

 Humans do not hear all frequencies equally.
 Sound levels in the low frequency end of the spectrum are reduced.
 In order to account for this, different weightings have been created to give a loudness measurement that takes into account how the human ear actually perceives sound.
-In North America, the most common of these weightings is the "A" weighting.
-Values that have been corrected using the "A" weighting system are shown using units of dBA.
+In North America, the most common of these weightings is the 'A' weighting.
+Values that have been corrected using the 'A' weighting system are shown using units of dBA.
 Values not corrected to account for human hearing are written using units of dB.

 A Sabin is a unit of measure of sound absorption.
 It is calculated by multiplying a material's absorption coefficient by the square footage of the absorptive material.